← All Demos · robert@barcik.training

 Output

-Click to animate — watch the layers alternate
+Click to animate — watch comprehension deepen through each block

 💡